Mercedes-AMG GT: Motorsport

+AMG GT3 (2015–2019)

 In March 2015, Mercedes-AMG presented the AMG GT3, a race version of the GT, at the Geneva Motor Show, which employs the M159 6208 cc V8 naturally aspirated engine also used in the SLS AMG GT3.
 It consists largely of carbon-fiber-reinforced polymer to decrease the vehicle's weight to under 1300 kg to comply with FIA regulations for races.

-In 2016, AKKA ASP, Black Falcon, HTP Motorsport and Zakspeed compete in the Blancpain Endurance Series.
-Zakspeed also competes in the ADAC GT Masters.
+In 2016, AKKA ASP, Black Falcon, HTP Motorsport and Zakspeed competed in the Blancpain Endurance Series.
+Zakspeed also competed in the ADAC GT Masters.
 They claimed a 1-2-3-4 and 6 at the 24 Hours Nürburgring.

-In the 2016 Super GT GT300 class, the AMG GT3s made their Super GT debut with Goodsmile Racing with Team UKYO, the number 11 GAINER team, LEON Racing, and Rn-sports opting to use the AMG GT3s in favor of the SLS AMG GT3s that they used in the previous season.
+In the 2016 Super GT GT300 class, the AMG GT3s made their Super GT debut with Good Smile Racing with Team UKYO, the number 11 GAINER team, LEON Racing, and Rn-sports opting to use the AMG GT3s in favor of the SLS AMG GT3s that they used in the previous season.
 Two Mercedes customer teams, R'Qs Motor Sports and Arnage Racing, opted to continue using the SLS AMG GT3s.
 Both of them would switch to AMG GT3s during the 2018 season, switching from SLS AMG GT3 and Ferrari 488 GT3 respectively.

 New Zealand born driver Craig Baird gave the new AMG GT3 its first race win anywhere when he took out race 1 of round 2 of the 2016 Australian GT Championship at the Melbourne Grand Prix Circuit on 17 March 2016.
 The round was held as a support race to the 2016 Australian Grand Prix.

 Riley Technologies entered two customer AMG GT3s in the 2017 IMSA SportsCar Championship GTD class.
 One of the teams cars finished 3rd in class and 20th outright at the 2017 24 Hours of Daytona before going on to win the GTD class and finish 16th outright in the 2017 12 Hours of Sebring.
+As of June 2019, a total of 130 GT3 cars were sold.

+AMG GT4 (2017–present)

 A GT4 version of the Mercedes-AMG GT was presented at the 2017 24 Hours of Spa.
 This customer racing car is based on the GT R road version and it made its debut in the ROWE 6 Stunden ADAC Ruhr-Pokal-Rennen race, the fifth round of the 2017 VLN season.

-As of June 2019, a total of 130 GT3 cars were sold.
+The car received significant upgrades for the 2022 season.